 Welcome to Reciprocal Space.

-The aim of this blog is to tell the story of what it’s like to work in science in the UK in the 21st Century, to explore the larger social and political responsibilities of being a scientist and to allow me to expound, more or less randomly, on matters that may be only loosely related to science.
+This blog aims to tell the story of what it’s like to work in science in the UK in the 21st Century, to explore the larger social and political responsibilities of being a scientist and to allow me to expound, more or less randomly, on matters that may be only loosely related to science.

 I also enjoy producing still and moving pictures.
-I like history and the arts, but know very little about either.
+I am excessively proud of my “I’m a scientist” film.
+I also enjoy history and the arts, but know very little about either.

 Email me at s dot curry at imperial dot ac dot uk